tlevine/dada.pink/bicycle-on-airplane/index.md

 The pedal came off pretty quickly.
 I tried putting it back in a couple of times and then eventually just rode without it.
 I stayed in my highest gear the whole way so I didn't have to pedal as much.
+As usual, my main concern in all of this was that I was breaking some rule and would get fined for it, but I also knew that I probably was following the rules and that I probably wouldn't get fined even if I did break a rule.

 One of the times the pedal came off, I hurt my left thumb.
-I think I hyperextended the joint at the base of the first metacarpal.
-Also, my hands got a little bit cold eventually.
+I think I hyperextended the joint at the base of the first metacarpal, and this made it painful to do much with that hand.
+That wasn't much of a loss, as I already didn't want to change gears and I was going slowly enough not to need the break.
+Also, my hands got a little bit cold eventually, and this probably helped reduce swelling.

+The most hilarious part is that the ride was still among the easier and more pleasant of cycle rides I have taken.
+I preferred my messed-up bicycle on Dutch roads over my previously-well-tuned bicycle on American roads.

 ## On the convenience of a bicycle
 Although many people had given rave reviews of cycling, I had refrained